langongjin/BEA/README.md

-# BEA
-Time Efficiency in Optimization with a Bayesian-Evolutionary Algorithm
+# Time Efficiency in Optimization with a Bayesian-Evolutionary Algorithm

 This repository provides code for the following paper:
 Gongjin Lan, Jakub M. Tomczak, Diederik M. Roijers, A.E.
 Eiben, "Time Efficiency in Optimization with a Bayesian-Evolutionary Algorithm", 2020 (under review)